A war in Iraq could make capital preservation tricky

 The overriding key to success in the current volatile market environment is disciplined risk management, according to Julian Wheeler, manager of Gulf International Bank's Falcon US Long/Short fund.

-Wheeler has maintained the Falcon fund on a broadly neutral stance between long and short positions investing on the basis of
+Wheeler has maintained the Falcon fund on a broadly neutral stance between long and short positions investing on the basis of fundamental analysis while seeking to unearth information the market has yet to discover.

 Only users who have a paid subscription or are part of a corporate subscription are able to print or copy content.